rust-project-primer/book/src/intro.md

 # Introduction

-As software continues to grow more complex, managing that complexity becomes a key challenge.
-The Rust programming language is, in my opinion, particularly promising in this regard.
-It has language features designed to help developers handle complexity effectively.
-Its focus on memory safety and fearless concurrency allows you to write large, multithreaded applications without needing to worry about many of the kinds of crashes that can happen in C or C++.
-However, maintaining software projects involves much more than just writing good code—it also requires structuring projects in a way that supports long-term growth and sustainability.

-Fortunately, the Rust ecosystem provides an useful set of tools that help automate many aspects of software development and maintenance.
-These tools are built on learnings from decades of software engineering, allowing you to manage projects efficiently and effectively.

-This book is designed to teach you how to take full advantage of Rust's ecosystem.
-It will guide you on how to keep your Rust projects free of bugs and maintainable with less effort, making them easier to use and extend by others.
+Rust as a langauage is magnificent in many ways.
+While it has a steep learning curve that can make it difficult to get started, it will give you superpowers once you are familiar with it.
+You can suddenly write fast, heavily multithreaded code that would previously require a team of very senior developers writing thorough documentation on which locks are needed to access what, and in which order they need to be acquired to make sure it doesn't crash.
+You can write bespoke data structures, knowing there aren't any odd edge-cases that would make it unsafe to use.
+You can safely work with untrusted data, knowing well that you can't accidentally forget a length check, which leads to a stack overflow and remote-code execution in your production environment.
+All of these properties mean that Rust is very scalable: your code bases are not a house of cards, waiting to collapse.
+For the most part, if your code compiles, you know that it works.

+Rust has other properties that make it quite interesting.
+It is somewhat unique amongst systems programming languages in that you can deploy on a vast breadth of environments: from lower-power microcontrollers with kilobytes worth of RAM, to large servers, and even write frontend applications that run in the browser.
+The applications are endless, and the ecosystem is ever evolving to make this easy.

+At the same time, this power can be frightning.
+Once your have learned the basics, where do you go from here?
+What parts of the ecosystem do you use for what?
+What are some common issues that your project might run into, and how do you solve them?
+How do you structure your project, what are some common pitfalls that you need to avoid?

+The idea of this book is to aggregate information and advice that you can use on your Rust journey.
+In some ways, it is the book I wish I had read when I got started with Rust.
+Knowing the language is one thing, but knowing the ecosystem is what lets you be productive.
+Understanding the tools that exist, and when you should use them.
+Knowing how you can deploy them.
+Structuring projects in a way that supports long-term growth and sustainability.

+This book will not teach you Rust, nor will it explain Rust syntax in any way.
+For that, there are already plenty of other books, some of which are linked in the [Prerequisites](intro/prerequisites.md) section.
+Instead, the focus is on practises, high-level advice with examples.
+Ideally, this book should help you, no matter if you are a project manager evaluating Rust and trying to understand best practises, if you have recently learned Rust and want to embark on your first real-world project, or if you already have some experience but want to lookup specific tooling or solve specific problems.

-The book follows a recipe format, with each chapter being self-contained, so you can focus on specific topics as needed.
-You don't need to implement every suggestion in this book.
-Instead, use it as a source of inspiration to find the approaches that work best for your project.
+The book largely follows a recipe format.
+Each chapter is fairly self-contained, so you can focus on specific topics as needed.
+It is not intended as a guide for you to implement every single piece of advice, more to give an overview of what exists, how it helps you and when you should use it.
+To solve specific problems, once they occur.
+Use it as a source of inspiration to find the approaches that work best for your project.

 ## Target Audience